 This festival takes place in 2 stages and lasts 2 days.
 The first day includes a beautiful ceremony and the 2nd day is devoted only to battles.
 About a hundred camels, decorated with beads and braided pendants, take part in the battles where they fight for the attention of a female camel.

-In the center of this festival is not so much the fight between the camels as the traditional decorations they wear and the proud owners of the animals themselves.
+At the center of this festival is not so much the fight between the camels as the traditional decorations they wear and the proud owners of the animals themselves.
 Most fights end in a draw.
 Moreover, the owners do their best to prevent injury to their pets and, in case of danger, quickly separate the animals.
 To find out more about this event, see this post.

 • International Istanbul Gastronomy Festival